xenondevs/Docs/docs/nova/addon/worldgen/biome.md

 # Biomes

 !!! warning

     This worldgen page is still a work in progress.
-Some Json formats/code examples might be missing and will be added in the future.
+Some Json formats/code examples/features might be missing and will be added in the future.

 Biomes are regions in the world with distinct [features](features/features.md), [carvers](carver.md), [climate](#climate), [effects](#special-effects) and much more.
 This page only covers the `BiomeBuilder` for now.
 If you're looking for the Json